gh0stwizard/AllegroFontViewer/README.md

 * `Insert`: enter to Typing mode (see below).
 * `Enter`: change mode to directory listing.
 * `Space`: change mode to directory listing.
+* Point a mouse to see a font size at bottom of the window.

 ### Typing mode